Andre Dickens, Felicia A. Moore advance to runoff for Atlanta mayor

 But another major issue emerged: Reed.
 Reed’s bid to win back his old job has been dominated by questions about corruption that surrounded his tenure in City Hall.
 A half dozen of his aides have either pleaded guilty or are awaiting trial on charges ranging from accepting bribes to tax fraud.
 The former two-term mayor has not been charged, and Reed’s lawyers have insisted that he is not under federal investigation.

-But his opponents in the race, as well as some influential Atlantans, say the lingering ethical questions made him unsuitable to lead the city as it seeks to calm roiling economic, social and political crises.
-The question of who can lead and protect Atlantans — including a Black population that has been a backbone of its progress over the past 30 years — dominates discussions as the city is at what some say is a political and cultural crossroads over its future.
+But his opponents in the race, as well as some influential Atlantans, said the lingering ethical questions made him unsuitable to lead the city as it seeks to calm roiling economic, social and political crises.
+The question of who can lead and protect Atlantans — including a Black population that has been a backbone of its progress over the past 30 years — dominates discussions as the city is at what some say is a political and cultural crossroads.

 Ultimately, slightly more than 22 percent of voters supported Reed.